TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/endat3_example.md

 EnDAT3 is the next generation bidirectional interface for position encoders, offering significant improvements over EnDAT 2.2.
 During EnDAT3 operation, the EnDAT3 receiver communicates with the EnDAT3 position encoder using Manchester encoding with data rates up to 25 Mbps.

-\note This implementation uses Peripheral input/output mode of PRU-ICSS.
+\attention This implementation uses Peripheral input/output mode of PRU-ICSS.
 Refer \ref PRUICSS_PERIPHERAL_IF_MODE for more details.

+\cond SOC_AM243X
+\note EnDAT3 firmware supports operation with ICSS Core Clock running at 200 MHz/300 MHz frequency only.
+ICSS Core Clock at 225/250/333 MHz is not supported due to clock divider requirements.
+\endcond

+\cond SOC_AM261X
+\note EnDAT3 firmware supports operation with ICSS Core Clock running at 200 MHz only (R5F Core Clock has to be 400 MHz) due to clock divider requirements.
+\endcond

+\cond SOC_AM263PX
+\note EnDAT3 firmware supports operation with ICSS Core Clock running at 200 MHz frequency only due to clock divider requirements.
+\endcond

 The EnDAT3 driver provides a well-defined set of APIs to expose the EnDAT3 receiver interface with enhanced safety features and higher data rates compared to EnDAT 2.2.

 The diagnostic invokes these APIs to:
 - Initialize EnDAT3 interface
 - Select channel configuration based on SysConfig
-- Configure host trigger mode or periodic trigger mode
+- Configure host trigger mode, periodic CMP trigger mode, or periodic CAP trigger mode
 - Run the firmware on the selected PRU core

 Once these steps are executed: